jclaggett/hassle/slides.md

-# dagducers and other transducers
+# netducer and other transducers

 ## transducer 1: final
 ```clojure